aphalo/romnidriver/README.md

 ‘rJava’ available from CRAN. ‘rJava’ requires the Java development kit to be installed. installed.
-Distributions **Temurin 8 OpenJDK**, **Corretto 8 OpenJDK**, or **Java 8 JDK** (Java Open development kit) are know to work.
+Distributions **Temurin 8 OpenJDK**, **Corretto 8 OpenJDK**, or **Java 8 JDK** (Java Open development kit) are know to work, as well as some newer versions.
 Temurin OpenJDK and Corretto OpenJDK are free distributions, in contrast to Oracle’s Java 8, which has some restrictions and is less frequently updated.

 *The Java run-time is not enough!* Thus, being able to run other Java programs does not ensure that the needed JDK is already installed as